 - Local material sourcing and manufacturing of furnitures in Sapporo to leverage on the local manufacturing capacities and traditional craftsmanship, e.g., “Sapporo Nanseki” fireplaces, where nanseki is a quintessential soft stone material that defines and represents Hokkaido’s building tradition

-- Outlook – The Operator will take full care of the Project’s operation.
-The Project will be operated in line with the Operator’s Sustainable Guidelines, and target LEED Silver Certification or equivalent regional energy efficiency certification
+- Outlook – The Project will be operated in line with the Developer’s sustainable guidelines, and target LEED Silver Certification or equivalent regional energy efficiency certification